Consumer Packaged Goods

-Consumer Packaged Goods (CPG) are often referred to as Fast Moving Consumer Goods or FMCG in Asia.
-India's CPG market was about $30.5 billion in 2011.
-Retail sales are delivered via a network of over six million stores, mostly single-location family owned locations.
+Consumer Packaged Goods (CPG) are often referred to as Fast Moving Consumer Goods in Asia.
+The industry was valued at $37 billion in 2013.
+The sector is expected to grow 14.7% annually to reach $110.4 billion by 2020.
+This sector employs 3 million workers.
+Retail sales are delivered through a network of 8.8 million stores; most of these are single-location family-owned stores.

 The CPG sector has three key segments, each with its own hosts of products that have relatively quick turnover and low costs: